-Avocado prices could spike as U.S. suspends avocado imports from Mexico
+Avocado prices could spike as U.S. suspends imports from Mexico

 The Mexican state of Jalisco was approved in December to start exporting to the United States, Montoya said, but that won’t start until May or June, and the volume will be paltry compared with Michoacán’s usual exports.

 She said if the import ban goes on for months, it will be an opportunity for the Dominican Republic, Chile, Peru and other growing areas to sell into the United States at a higher price.
-But this import ban likely means the avocados will, according to Montoya, “be dumped into the domestic market” — which will lead to falling prices and dwindling profits for Mexican growers.
+But this import ban probably means the avocados will, according to Montoya, “be dumped into the domestic market” — which will lead to falling prices and dwindling profits for Mexican growers.